emhill/117-S15/src/morea/03.unix/pwod2.md

     wget downloads files from the internet

 B. Write a template of how the command is used -- indicate arguments in [brackets].
 For example, a template for the wget command would look like this:

     wget [url to download]

+Alternatively, the zip command to submit an assignment might look like this:

+    zip [folder].zip [folder]/*

 C. Take a screenshot of using the command on your terminal (please crop irrelevant parts<!--, but make sure to show your prompt so I can see it’s your computer and not someone else’s)-->.
 You should make sure the command works in the screen shot.